blanktphan/learning-journey/technical-skills/03-database/02-the-relational-model/02-keys-and-constraints:-primary,-foreign,-unique.md

 ### 🕒 DEFAULT Constraint

-**Purpose**: Provides automatic values for columns when no value is specified.
+Purpose: Provides automatic values for columns when no value is specified.

 ```sql
 CREATE TABLE orders (